Please scroll down for IMPORTANT SAFETY INFORMATION and INDICATION

 Evaluate and test patients for latent or active infection before administration of XELJANZ.
 Consider anti-TB therapy prior to administration of XELJANZ in patients with a past history of latent or active TB in whom an adequate course of treatment cannot be confirmed, and for patients with a negative test for latent TB but who have risk factors for TB infection.
 Treat patients with latent TB with standard therapy before administering XELJANZ.

-Viral reactivation, including cases of herpes virus reactivation (e.g., herpes zoster) were observed in clinical studies with XELJANZ.
+Viral reactivation, including cases of herpes virus reactivation (eg, herpes zoster), was observed in clinical studies with XELJANZ.
+Screening for viral hepatitis should be performed in accordance with clinical guidelines before starting therapy with XELJANZ.

 Consider the risks and benefits of XELJANZ treatment prior to initiating therapy in patients with a known malignancy other than a successfully treated non-melanoma skin cancer (NMSC) or when considering continuing XELJANZ in patients who develop a malignancy.